Gennaro-Farina/Gennaro-Farina/README.md

 <b> Collaborations </b>
 ---

-  I'm open to collaborations.
-Better if on computer vision/AI, especially the ones concerning healt-care, automotive and other cool areas.
+  I'm searching for collaborations, for small side-projects also, to work on in my spare time.
+I would prefer tasks on computer vision/AI, especially the ones concerning healt-care, automotive and other cool areas, but I also evaluate other topics.
+Feel free to reach out on LinkedIn.

 <!--- - 💞️ I’m looking to collaborate on ... --->